todo.vu support

 A screenshot of todo.vu's time billing calendar interface in its Agenda view.

-1/3/5/7/9 days rolling view: Indicated by the ‘1,3, 5, 7, 9’.
+1/3/5/7/9 days rolling view: Indicated by the ‘1,3, 5, 7, or 9’.
 Depending on your device’s screen width, you will see any one of these calendar views when in this rolling view.
-It displays your current day in the middle of the screen with the preceding and subsequent one, two, three or four days on either side.
+It displays your current day in the middle of the screen with the preceding and subsequent 1, 2, 3 or 4 days on either side.

 Hours are displayed in half-hour increments on the left-hand side of the calendar, with the real time appearing as a horizontal yellow line across the current day.